joncheng-dev/scilab-inventory-checker/research-log.md

 - ~2:40 PM - Research grabbing user information such as account email from Firebase/Firestore.
 Next step would be to use this information to save into checkedOutBy field in an item entry.
 - ~3:30 PM - Try to use user info in checkedOutBy property in items.
 First, make a "Check Out" button, which then stores the current user's information into a checkedOutBy property.
 - ~4:00 PM - Approach from video does not seem to grab user info on account creation.
 Continuing research by reading other sources including Firebase/Firestore documentation.
+- ~4:20 PM - Firebase/Firestore documentation: Found that the approach I was using is an outdated version.
+Works with new implementation.
+- ~4:25 PM - Now proceeding with next step: Have a check-out button shown in item details that collects the user's id upon clicking.

 # Research TypeScript